convincedcoder/convincedcoder.github.io-source/_posts/2018-09-01-Optimistic-pessimistic-locking-sql.md

 ## Combining different strategies

 Note that it is possible for different locking strategies to exist at different levels in your application.
 As an example, let's take the application where users can edit items and their descriptions.
 A possible approach could be to require users to "check out" items before editing them, blocking other users from editing those items while they are checked out.
 The system would use an additional table to store which item is checked out by which user.
 This is a form of pessimistic locking.
 However, at the level of the communication with the database, conflicts caused by users concurrently trying to check out the same item could be dealt with using optimistic locking.

-It is in principle even possible use different locking strategies in the way different parts of your application communicate with your relational database.

 ## Implementation using SQL